rafshawn/RTOS-Notes/11-Scheduling.md

 		- Low scheduling overhead
 		- Allows group/gang scheduling
 	- **Cons**
-		- A processor may be idle whil others have backlog
+		- A processor may be idle while others have backlog
 - **Dynamic**: Processes scheduled on any available processor
 	- **Pros**:
 		- Less change of idleness and backlog